 There are numerous employment opportunities available for students in our computer labs and help desk.
-The pay is competitive, hours are flexible and students will have an opportunity to gain valuable real-world working experience.
-OIT hires student workers on a rolling basis, please apply on our website.
-For more information visit ncs.rutgers.edu/jobs.
+The pay is competitive, hours are flexible, and students will have an opportunity to gain valuable real-world working experience.
+OIT hires student workers on a rolling basis.
+For more information and to apply, visit ncs.rutgers.edu/jobs.

 Jump to section: